vpomo/page/README.md

 Community members choose and appoint their own moderators.
 Only a moderator can delete comments created in the Community.
-The procedure for appointing a moderator or removing him is carried out through the voting procedure of the members of this community using the `PageVoteForFeeAndModerator` contract.
+The procedure for appointing a moderator or removing him is carried out through the voting procedure of the members of this community using the `PageVoteForCommon` contract.
 When voting, the number of `PAGE` tokens on the wallet of this user and on his balance is taken into account account in the `PageBank` contract.
 These values ​​are summed up and give weight to the voice.
 So `PAGE` tokens are also management tokens.